AdobeXD/plugin-samples/ui-playground/README.md

-# UXP Playground
+# Playground

-## Steps for using the playground

-Clone and build the XD Master branch.

-git clone git@git.corp.adobe.com:torq/uxp-xd-plugins.git

-Copy the `playground` folder inside XD's `plugins`.
-Launch `Playground` from the `Plugins` menu.

-## Steps for using the playground as a first party

-Clone and build the XD Master branch.

-git clone git@git.corp.adobe.com:torq/uxp-xd-plugins.git

-Goto terminal and switch to XD directory.

-Run the following command: `grunt inspect -flags=uxpWelcomeScreen=true --uxpUIMapping=xd-start=<PATH to playground>/welcome`
+This sample shows all the controls in a playground.
+Select an option from the left panel, go play!

+## Usage
+* Run "Plugins > Playground".
+* Click option from the left menu and explore on the right panel.